-This year, I am finally more comfortable with air travel again after years of anxiety.
+Over time, I finally became more comfortable with air travel again.
 I’ve traveled both domestically and overseas more than once in my life and I love exploring so these unwanted nerves were something that had to be dealt with.

 Many people will tell you to take medication or buy a drink to just get through it, but I didn’t want to just get through it.
 I wanted to learn what it was that I was afraid of and try to kill it at the root.